 - a.
-Scope of Services Augmented residential services, including but not limited to: - medication management - nutritional meal planning - assistance with laundry - transportation to psychiatric and medical appointments - improving socialization - assist with activities of daily living (i.e., grooming, hygiene, etc.) - encouraging meaningful activity - other services as needed for individual residents - b.
-Target Population: Adults aged 60 years and older, who live in West County, are diagnosed with a serious mental illness and are uninsured or receive Medi-Cal benefits. - c.
+Scope of Services Augmented residential services, including but not limited to: - medication management - nutritional meal planning - assistance with laundry - transportation to psychiatric and medical appointments - improving socialization - assist with activities of daily living (i.e., grooming, hygiene, etc.) - encouraging meaningful activity - other services as needed for individual residents - Target Population: Adults aged 60 years and older, who live in Western Contra Costa County, are diagnosed with a serious mental illness and are uninsured or receive Medi-Cal benefits. - c.
 Annual MHSA Payment Limit: \$5,184.00 - d.
-Number served: For FY 15/16: 6 beds available.
+Number served: For FY 16/17: Capacity of 2 beds.